Graduate Research Competition

-The Graduate Research Competition is an opportunity for you to present and share your research with others from the wider campus community.
-It is also something to add to your CV.
-And you might even win an award!
+The Graduate Research Competition is an opportunity for you to practice communicating your research, a chance to present and share your research with the wider campus community, a line for your CV - and you might even win an award!

-How do you determine the winners of the Graduate Research Competition?
+How do you determine the winners of the Graduate Research Competition awards?

 Faculty members from various departments generously donate their time to judge the student presentations.
 Student will be judged on their knowledge of the research topic, the clarity and effectiveness of delivery, and the organization and completeness of the presentation.